gSchool/glearn-cli/app/cmd/embeds/walkthrough/01-example-unit/01-configuration.md

 ## Tracking configuration in a file

 After you ran `learn preview .` you'll see a new file in the root of the walkthrough directory named `autoconfig.yaml`.
-The yaml frontmatter at the top of each file sets the values for the `autoconfig.yaml` content files.
+The yaml frontmatter at the top of each file sets the values for the `ContentFiles` key in the `autoconfig.yaml`.

 You can see the format and more information for configuration options by running
 ```